 In this post, we’ll talk about how to lower ping, improve internet speeds, and get a better gaming experience overall.

 What is ping?
+What is latency?

-Ping is measured in milliseconds and refers to the amount of time it takes for signals to be sent from and received back by your computer or console.
 When you’re connected to an online gaming server, it has to recognize certain actions such as movement, reloading, and pulling the trigger.
 The longer it takes for you to relay these signals back to the server, the slower and more frustrating the gaming experience.

 Die-hard gamers get around high ping rates by purchasing the latest and greatest hardware, often investing thousands of dollars in the process.
 But playing a game doesn’t have to be such an expensive affair.